-Here’s a tip I came across pasted inside one of my recipe scrapbooks–it’s a tried-and-true for me and works every time!
+Here’s a tip I came across pasted inside one of my old recipe scrapbooks–it’s a tried-and-true for me and works every time!
+Can there be anything more satisfying than dragging your fork through a runny yolk to ooze and flow over a crispy piece of toast and a side of bacon?

 Here’s the trick to fried eggs with the yolks cooked just right—